Body Centered Psychotherapy

 This is an offering to help individuals begin or continue to meditate.
 Often we have a desire to slow our minds and the pace of our daily lives.
 And yet, beginning and maintaining a practice is difficult and requires support.
 What is meditation?
 How do I know I am actually meditating?
 This style of meditation, is a receptive practice that accentuates comfort in the body and openness to all that arrives; thoughts, feelings and body sensations.
 In this practice, we are not trying to force ourselves to do anything, or stop anything.
 In the openness, there is room for, and interest in, essential forms of consciousness that lead to high levels of creativity, clarity and a deep and sustainable relaxation that carries over long after meditating.

-Transpersonal Energywork is based in the view that we as humans have far more potential that we regularly have access to.
+Transpersonal Energywork is based in the view that we as humans have far more potential that we tend to live from in daily life.
 We carry in our body and spirit, deep wisdom that can inform our life.
 This type of work is a blend of reiki, the Akashic Records and body centered work.
 Reiki is a simple and natural process of “laying of hands” on or above the body, to encourage the cells to release tension and move towards flow.
 The Akashic Records are records of intuitive guidance for our individual soul’s journey that can arise as a thought, feeling, or image.
 In this process, one is fully clothed on the massage table and may come to the session with a question or just be open to what arrives.

 Some suggestions for questions may be: